 BOSTON (WHDH) - Almost all of Massachusetts remains high-risk for COVID-19 transmission, according to the Centers for Disease Control and Prevention.

-The latest data from the CDC shows that all counties, with the exception of Hampshire, Nantucket, Dukes, and Norfolk counties, have a high COVID transmission rate with more than 100 new cases reported per 100,000 residents between Sept.
-26 and Oct.
-2.
+The latest data from the CDC shows that all counties, with the exception of Franklin, Hampshire, Dukes, and Nantucket counties, have a high COVID transmission rate with more than 100 new cases reported per 100,000 residents between Oct.
+11 and 17.

-Hampshire, Nantucket, and Norfolk counties have a substantial transmission rate with between 50 and 99.99 new cases reported per 100,000 residents in that same seven-day period.
+Franklin, Hampshire, Dukes, and Nantucket counties have a substantial transmission rate with between 50 and 99.99 new cases reported per 100,000 residents in that same seven-day period.

-All of Maine and New Hampshire are currently considered high-risk for COVID-19 transmission, while the majority of Vermont and Rhode Island are considered high-risk.
+All of Maine, New Hampshire, and Rhode Island are currently considered high-risk for COVID-19 transmission, while most of Vermont is considered high-risk.

-The majority of Connecticut is considered substantial for COVID-19 transmission.
+The majority of Connecticut is considered to be at substantial risk for COVID-19 transmission.